INM-6/nnmt/docs/source/tests.rst

 =====

 We have an extensive test suite using the ``pytest`` framework.
-If you want to run all the tests, you can simply do so by installing and activating the conda environment specified in the provided ``environment.yaml`` file, and running:
+If you want to run all the tests, you can do so by installing and activating the conda environment specified in the provided ``environment.yaml`` file, and running

 .. code::